-PM 3: The expected visitors at the Morgan's Wonderland Camp facility were not achieved; therefore, the visitors to the EAA Education Outreach Center were lower from the Camp.
+PM 3: The expected visitors at the Morgan's Wonderland Camp facility were not achieved; therefore, the visitors to the EAA Education Outreach Center (EOC) were lower from the Camp.
+Staff will work closely with Camp administration to increase visitors to the EOC.